superbderrick/CommitPic/README.md

 # CommitPic
-CommitPic is a photo application to share development records easily and freely.-- With Some Opensource and firebase !
+CommitPic is a photo application to share development records easily and freely with Some Opensource and firebase !

-- Networks
+- Networks :
     oAuthSwift